arxivwiki/arxivwiki/README.md

+### Welcome to the arXiv wiki
+A collaborative compilation of notes and summaries on [arXiv.org](url) papers.

+### How to use:
+Visit any paper on www.arXiv.org.
+Swap out the “.org” for “.wiki” and you will automatically be taken to the corresponding arXiv wiki page.

-Welcome to the arXiv wiki.
-Anything that could accompany an arXiv paper belongs here:
+### Anything that could accompany an arXiv paper belongs here:

 * a high-level summary
 * links to talks and presentations
 * informal explanations of core concepts
 * comments

-I hope this becomes a useful resource for all kinds of researchers, especially those getting started in a new field.

-<p><button id="randompage">Visit a random page</button></p>

-Recently updated papers:
+### Recently updated papers:
 <ul>
 {% for member in site.data.recent limit:5 %}
 {% capture short_id %}{{ member.id | remove_first: 'abs/' | remove_first: '.md'}}{% endcapture %}